ananta6d595/ananta6d595/README.md

 <h1 align="center">Hi 👋, I'm Ananta Roy</h1>
 <p align="center">
 A software engineer who specializes in full stack development.
-I can translate required designs into pixel-perfect applications that run smoothly and also do some backend magic.
+I can translate required designs into pixel-perfect applications that run smoothly and also does some backend magic.
 </p>

 - 🔭 I’m currently **Learning web dev**